SvenLieber/website/content/en/post/cordi-2025/index.md

 in the field of research data infrastructure.

 Even though my contribution was not selected,
-I anyway attended as this is a great chance to network.
+I anyway attended the conference as this is a great chance to network.
+Next to the small things,
+such as
+the default vegetarian/vegan buffet, the RWTH Aachen big band and exciting RWTH Aachen demonstrations at the social event, the conference featured RDM in various disciplines.

 **My main takeaways**

-* a
-* b
-* c
+* **Standards and identifiers are the hidden champions**: Whether in workflows, Knowledge Graphs, or infrastructures, persistent identifiers and authority data are the backbone that allow collaboration across disciplines.

+* **Infrastructure is both technical and human**: Behind cables, servers, and workflows, it’s people, governance, and communities that keep infrastructures alive.

+* **Bridging scales is key**: The inspiring keynote reminded me how crucial large-scale infrastructures and global governance are.
+But in the sessions and posters, I also saw how much progress depends on practical tools, workflows, and community initiatives that researchers can actually use today.
+The real challenge is linking both scales together.

-In the rest of this post I will focus on my personal _main highlights_.
+Even though in the rest of this post I will only focus on my personal _main highlights_ it is still a quite lengthy post.
+Feel free to immediately jump to the last section on my [reflections](#reflections--takeaways) or other sections that interest you by using the table of contents below.

 {{< toc >}}